Joint with Felipe Barbieri, Juan Camilo Castillo, Nathaniel Hickok, and Tobias Salz

 with David Andrés-Cerezo

-Presented at (by coauthor or myself): NYU, Cornell, Minnesota, UCL, Caltech, ML Workshop Groningen, Advances in High-Dimensional Inference Workshop, Midwest Econometrics Workshop
+Presented at (by coauthor or myself): NYU, Cornell, Microsoft, Berkeley, UCL, Caltech, ML Workshop Groningen, MSU Advances in High-Dimensional Inference Workshop, Midwest Econometrics Workshop, IO Montreal Summer Conference, Exeter, EARIE 2025, Chicago Booth, Minnesota, FDIC, FGV, UCLA, and MIT